Rejuvenate Your Teeth with Medford Restorative Dentistry

 During root canal therapy, one of our doctors will carefully access the inner, vulnerable pulp of the tooth and remove bacteria from the area.
 After providing a thorough cleansing and sealing the dental structure shut once more, a custom-made dental crown placed on top will help rebuild the treated tooth’s original shape and level of function.
 What’s more, root canal therapy is more comfortable than ever with the help of today’s modern anesthetic and sedation techniques.
 Root canals enjoy a success rate of over 95%.

-Having to remove one or more natural teeth is never our team’s first choice for patients here at Island Daily Dental Care, but when it is necessary, you can rest assured that we’ll handle the procedure quickly and comfortably.
+Having to remove one or more natural teeth is never our team’s first choice for patients here at The Smilist Medford, but when it is necessary, you can rest assured that we’ll handle the procedure quickly and comfortably.
 Your teeth may need to be removed for multiple reasons, such as:

 - Severe tooth decay